live-clones/gmsh/contrib/QuadOptimizer/README.md

 `--swaps`, `--merge-tt` (0/1); old `--terminal-mandatory`/`--final-pairs` aliases
 remain accepted.
 Legacy counters `acceptedTerminalMandatoryCavities`, `finalQtSwaps` and `finalTtMerges` now cover those operations across all rounds.
-There is no TT diagonal-flip phase.
+CAD-driven TT flips retain the number of triangles and only replace a distant diagonal with a substantially closer one. `testTerminalCadTriangleSwap.py` checks this against analytic sphere distances.

-Final splitting may expose new triangle patterns; they are intentionally not revisited after the repair. `testLateMandatoryClosure.py` now checks the repeated round ordering, the topology-only stopping condition, four terminal Winslow sweeps, and the absence of mutations after the final split, rather than the superseded post-split closure.
+Final splitting re-enqueues adjacent pairs. `testLateMandatoryClosure.py` checks round ordering, topology-only stopping, four terminal Winslow sweeps, and the final pair/CAD closure without restarting smoothing or valence operations.

 Before constructing the V2 topology, a fixed CAD pole of valence two may be regularized by splitting one incident quad through that pole.
 This preserves